 Notice of decision

-- The name and title of the officer who made the decision
+- the name and designation of the person who made the decision.

 Rights of review